 Here are some other health benefits of the veggie, amplified when raw as cooking dulls some of its nutrient-density:

-1. A nutrient powerhouse: Garlic is fill of vitamins and minerals, including vitamin B6, manganese, selenium, vitamin c, iron, potassium, and copper.
+1. A nutrient powerhouse: One benefit of raw garlic is that its fill of vitamins and minerals, including vitamin B6, manganese, selenium, vitamin c, iron, potassium, and copper.
+This powerhouse combination is especially good for cognitive function: Vitamin B6 and magnesium are both linked to boosting mood and improving brain health.

-2. It’s anti-inflammatory: Garlic contains allyl sulfides, an anti-inflammatory, cancer-fighting compound that studies have shown to slow the growth rate of cancer cells.
+3. It’s anti-inflammatory: Garlic contains allyl sulfides, an anti-inflammatory, cancer-fighting compound that studies have shown to slow the growth rate of cancer cells.
+Because it’s anti-inflammatory, this means it also helps protect the body from free radicals.

-3. It’s good for your liver: Studies have shown that it can protect the liver from some toxins, and help lower blood sugar levels.
+4. It’s good for your liver: Studies have shown that it can protect the liver from some toxins, and help lower blood sugar levels.
+This helps your body flush out toxins more efficiently, which benefits the entire body overall.

 Eating raw garlic is not as easy at it sounds, FYI.
 For starters, it can be super intense and even cause a burning sensation once you start chewing it.
 And Lutzi says other potential side effects include “gastrointestinal burning or irritation, heartburn, flatulence, nausea, vomiting, and diarrhea.”
 Um, yikes.
 “It can produce changes in intestinal flora,” she adds.